SK-EID/mid-rest-java-client/README.md

 ### Verifying the SSL connection to Application Provider (SK)

-Relying Party needs to verify that it is connecting to MID API it trusts.
+The Relying Party needs to verify that it is connecting to MID API it trusts.
 More info about this requirement can be found from [MID Documentation](https://github.com/SK-EID/MID#28-api-endpoint-authentication).

 Server SSL certificates are valid for limited time and thus replaced regularly (about once in every 3 years).
-If a new certificate is issued, Relying Parties are notified in advance by Application Provider, and the new certificate needs to be imported into the Service Provider's system, or the code starts to throw errors after server certificate becomes invalid.
+Every time a new certificate is issued, Relying Parties are notified in advance by Application Provider, and the new certificate needs to be imported into the Service Provider's system, or the code starts to throw errors after server certificate becomes invalid.

 Following options are available to set trusted certificates: